bradgwest/bradgwest.github.io/_posts/2021-05-13-thoughts-after-first-se-role.md

 of unsolved problems that should guide future efforts.
 If you're correctly prioritizing work, then you can easily justify "No" to your customers by pointing to higher priority work and your supporting evidence[^evidence].
+You never accomplish every user request, so say no to all but the most important ones.

 [^evidence]: OKRs, RFDs, etc.